-Black people have been speaking up about racism for a long, long time.
-We all must do our best to learn about the issues and listen to Black people who have first-hand experience in facing and actively fighting racism.
+Black people have been speaking up about police brutality and racism for a long time.
+We all need to learn about the issues and listen to Black people who have the experience of facing and fighting individual and systemic racism.

-Listen to the Black people in your life: friends, classmates, colleagues, neighbors, family.
+Listen to the Black people in your life: friends, family, classmates, colleagues, neighbors...
 Make an extra effort to listen with empathy and a genuine desire to learn.

-If someone says Black Lives Matter, do not respond with "What about All Lives?
+If someone says Black Lives Matter, don't reply with "What about ALL Lives?
 Don't all lives matter?"
-Of course they do, but this type of response is making a false equivalency and is part of the problem.
+Of course they do, but that response ignores the very real and ongoing issues that must be addressed.

 Below is an incomplete list of leading voices and powerful books, films, and documentaries.
 Take time to learn from them and others.
 Listen and truly hear what is being said.

 Minister, CEO of The King